Keswick Adventures Blog

 13. Know when to call it a day

 Don’t stay out longer than necessary.
 Ideally, you should be back to shore and in the shade before you feel tired, over-heated or extremely thirsty.
 Plan shorter excursions and take regular breaks from the sun.
 Or, even better, avoid the hottest part of the days and take advantage of longer sunlight hours by going in the morning or evening.
+You can also check out our indoor activities for something to do out of the heat.

 Conclusion